 - Knead for about 8-10 minutes or until dough is smooth and elastic.

-- Wrap dough in plastic wrap and let it rest for at least 1 hour at room temperature (I will usually place a tea towel over the top).
+Wrap dough in plastic wrap and let it rest for about one 1 hour at room temperature (I will usually place a tea towel over the top).

 - Cut the dough into 4 pieces.

-- Roll out each piece about a ⅛ inch thick.
-(If the dough is not easy to roll out, let it rest for another hour or so).
+Roll out each piece of dough to approximately ¼ inch thick.
 Make sure your board and rolling pin are floured.

-- Using the index finger, apply a gentle pressure on the dough, dragging it toward you.
-There should be a slight curl formed.
+Using the index finger, apply a gentle pressure on the dough, dragging it toward you.
+There should be a slight curl that forms.

-- Place cavatelli on large baking sheets which has been dusted with flour in a single layer, not touching each other.
+Place cavatelli on large baking sheets that have been dusted with flour.
+Plave the cavatelli in a single layer and not touching one another.

 - Continue until all the dough has been formed into cavatelli.